June 7, 2019

 Properties and mechanism of action

 Dinitrophenols are a chemical group consisting of six different synthetic substances.
-The most important of these is 2,4,-dinitrophenol that is commonly called DNP.
+The most important of these is 2,4,-dinitrophenol, which is commonly called DNP.

-DNP is a cell toxicant that turns off oxidative phosphorylation (i.e. the metabolic pathway related to the energy production of a certain cell) in the cell mitochondria by transporting a proton through the membrane of the mitochondria.
-As a consequence, the cell uses a lot of energy but doesn’t produce adenosine triphosphate, which is important for metabolism, but instead discharges the energy as heat.
-Fat burning increases strongly and body temperature increases.
+DNP is a cytotoxin that turns off oxidative phosphorylation (i.e. the metabolic pathway related to the energy production of a certain cell) in the cell mitochondria by transporting a proton through the membrane of the mitochondria.
+As a consequence of this, the cell uses a lot of energy but fails to produce adenosine triphosphate (ATP), which is important for energy metabolism.
+Instead, it discharges the energy as heat.
+Fat burning increases strongly and the body temperature increases.

-DNP is used in industry, for example, as a source substance for coloring agents, rot-resistant agents and explosives, and as herbicide or insecticide.
-DNP absorbs well from the alimentary canal, skin and through the lungs.
-In industry, it has caused intoxication and even death when people have been exposed to skin contact with this substance or breathed air containing it [1, 2].
+DNP is used in the field of industry, for example, as a source substance for colouring agents, anti-rot agents and explosives, as well as herbicides and insecticides.
+DNP absorbs well from the alimentary canal and the skin, and through the lungs.
+In industry, it has caused poisoning and even death when people have been exposed to skin contact with this substance or have breathed air containing it [1, 2].

-Some bodybuilders have died when they tried to burn fat by using DNP [1, 3].
+For example, some bodybuilders have died when they tried to burn fat with the aid of DNP [1, 3].

-Prolonged use may lead to cataracts or perilous agranulocytosis (lowered white blood cell count).
-Users can resist DNP for months without apparent adverse effects but can suddenly die because of DNP poisoning .
+Prolonged use may lead to cataracts or life-threatening agranulocytosis (i.e. lowered white blood cell count).
+Users can tolerate DNP for months without apparent adverse effects but then can suddenly die because of DNP poisoning .